processone/docs.ejabberd.im/content/admin/installation.md

 7. Select the installer language you prefer, then click "Next" to go through necessary installation steps:
     - accepting the license agreement,
     - selecting the installation directory,
-    - defining the ejabberd server domain: **be sure to type `localhost` here** unless you know what you are doing – by default, this field will display the name of your Mac on the local network,
+    - defining the XMPP domain: by default, it's set to the name of your computer on the local network. **if unsure, type `localhost` here**,
     - setting the administrator username,
     - setting the administrator password,
-    - selecting if this ejabberd instance will be part of a cluster: if you install locally or to explore ejabberd select "No",
+    - selecting if this ejabberd instance will be part of a cluster: for simple local install, just select "No",
     - start the installation,
 8. Once the installation script finishes, it attempts to start ejabberd.
 You may see a prompt asking to allow incoming connections to `beam.smp`. **Unless you allow, the installation cannot finish successfully.**
 9. If something goes wrong during the installation, and you would like to start from scratch, you will find the ejabberd `uninstall.app` in the directory where it was installed.
 By default, that's `/Apllications/ejabberd-YY.MM/uninstall.app`.
 The uninstaller will stop your ejabberd server and remove all its files.
 Log files are left behind, so to completely remove ejabberd, just delete its main folder.